fabferri/zone/spinning-circles/README.md

 <properties
-pageTitle= 'simple animation by WFP' description= "WFP to generate spinning circles"
+pageTitle= 'simple animation by WFP and UWP' description= "how to generate spinning circles in Windows"
 documentationcenter: na
 services=""
 documentationCenter="na"